I-Dont-Remember/buildingonslack/content/en/docs/slack/workflow-builder-ultimate-guide.md

 ---
 title: Workflow Builder Ultimate Guide
-description: ''
+description: Teaching users & developers how to automate their Slack workspaces with Workflow Builder.
+Taking you beyond the Slack docs and answering the questions I wished were answered when I started.
 lead: ''
 date: 2022-09-22T03:21:00+00:00
-lastmod: 2022-09-30T14:00:00+00:00
+lastmod: 2022-09-30T23:00:00+00:00
 images: []
 weight: "110"
 toc: true

 ---
-Teaching you how to use Workflow Builder to the fullest, and also how to develop awesome Workflow Steps without having to spend as long understanding the inner workings.
+Teaching users & developers how to automate their Slack workspaces with Workflow Builder.
+Taking you beyond the Slack docs and answering the questions I wished were answered when I started.

 {{< alert icon="🗞️" context="warning" >}}